nus-cs2113-AY2324S2/tp/docs/DeveloperGuide.md

 ## Design & implementation

 {Describe the design and implementation of the product.
 Use UML diagrams and short code snippets where applicable.}
-# Categorising the different books by their genres
+### Categorising the different books by their genres
-This functionality will allow the books to be segregated into different groups by their genres for improved tracking.
+This functionality enables the categorization of books into distinct groups based on their genres, facilitating better organization and tracking.
+The implementation of this feature involves interactions across multiple classes within the system.
-This operation is a cross class method that:
->1.
-Accesses the BookDetails class to access methods to categorise the books
->2.
-The categories are saved directory to the individual books in the Book class
+#### Overview
+The process of categorizing books by genre is a multi-step operation that involves the following classes:
+1. 'BookDetails': This class contains methods that handle the categorization of books.
+2. 'Book': Individual book objects are updated with their respective genres directly in this class.
->3.
-The Parser class will parse the command to obtain the specific index and genre given
+3. 'Parser': This class is responsible for parsing the input command to extract the specific index and genre.

+#### Detailed Workflow
 Below is an example usage:
+Here’s a step-by-step guide on how the feature works:
->Step 1: When the user inputs the command set-genre 1 Fantasy, the Parser class will split the command into an array
+Step 1: The user initiates the process by inputting a command like set-genre 1 Fantasy.
+Here, the Parser class plays a crucial role as it interprets the command and segregates it into a manageable array.
+The first part of this array holds the command set-genre, which indicates the action to be executed.

-of 2 to access the command set-genre
->Step 2: The second part of the array is further split into 2 to access the index "1" and the genre message "Fantasy"
+Step 2: The second segment of the input string is then further dissected into two components, which are the index (1) and the genre (Fantasy).
+This step is essential for identifying the specific book and the genre it needs to be associated with.

->Step 3: The index and genre message is passed into the setBookGenreByIndex method in BookDetails to set the genre of the book indexed at 1.
+Step 3: With the index and genre clearly identified, these parameters are passed to the setBookGenreByIndex method within the BookDetails class.
+This method is then responsible for assigning the specified genre to the book located at the given index.